The asylum process

 Under Swedish law a person can sometimes get asylum in Sweden even though they are not regarded as a refugee in the way described in the points set out above, but are still afraid to return to their country of origin.

 You are said to be a person in need of subsidiary protection if you risk torture, the death penalty or other inhuman or degrading treatment in your country of origin.
-You can also get protection as a person in need of subsidiary protection if there is so much war in your country of origin that everyone who remains there risks being killed.
+You can also get a residence permit as a person in need of subsidiary protection if there is so much war in your country of origin that everyone who remains there risks being killed.

 A person regarded in need of subsidiary protection is given a residence permit for 13 months.

 Residence permits in other cases

 In certain cases an asylum seeker can get a residence permit even though they do not meet the legal requirements to be called a refugee or a person in need of subsidiary protection.
 When the Migration Agency makes a decision, an overall assessment is made of the person’s state of health, adaptation to Sweden and the situation in the country of origin is extremely grave.